Antônio Roberto Monteiro Simões

-Antônio Roberto Monteiro Simões is a Brazilian-born linguist interested in the phonetics and phonology of the Romance languages.
-Simões is an associate professor of Spanish and Portuguese linguistics at the University of Kansas, in Lawrence, USA, where he teaches Hispanic linguistics.
+Antônio Roberto Monteiro Simões is a Brazilian-born linguist.
+His research focuses on the phonetics and phonology of Romance languages.
+Simões is a professor of Spanish and Portuguese linguistics at the University of Kansas, where he teaches Hispanic linguistics.
 He has authored books, textbooks and articles contrasting the Portuguese and Spanish languages.
-Simões is currently conducting research work on speech models and foreign language learning models, especially in relation to phonetics and phonology.
-Simões work on modeling is a continuation of his Ph.D. thesis; an adaptation of the late Dennis Klatt's 1976 pioneering model to predict duration in connected speech.

 Career

-Simões' B.A. was conferred at Central College, in the town of Pella, Iowa, United States, after withdrawing his undergraduate work at the Universidade Federal do Espírito Santo, Vitória, Brazil.
+Simões earned a B.A. at Central College, after withdrawing from the Universidade Federal do Espírito Santo, Vitória, Brazil.
 He earned his Ph.D. at the University of Texas at Austin in 1987.
-Prior to coming to Austin, Simões did his graduate studies at the University of Provence, in Aix-en-Provence, France; and the University of North Carolina at Chapel Hill.
+Prior to coming to Austin, Simões studied at the University of Provence, in Aix-en-Provence, France; and the University of North Carolina at Chapel Hill.